Dog Obedience and Behavior Training

 CGC Testing

-Ashley Hills Pet Center is now offering AKC Canine Good Citizen testing!
+Ashley Hills Pet Center offers AKC Canine Good Citizen testing!
 The CGC Certification covers all basic obedience skills as well as interactions with strangers.
 The purpose of the test is to ensure that dogs are respected members of their communities and are trained to act mannerly in the home, in public places and in the presence of other dogs.
 Dogs that pass the CGC test are deemed to be reliable family and community members and will receive a certificate from the American Kennel Club.
 Your dog does not need to be pure bred to receive this certification from the AKC!

 Not only will this give you the peace of mind that your dog is well behaved, but it can also be extremely helpful when renting a place to live or acquiring homeowner’s insurance!
-(Read here to see more info on how the CGC can help with insurance)

 The CGC TEST consists of 10 skills needed by all well-mannered dogs.
 All of the exercises are done on a leash using only a flat collar.
 Treats may not be used during the test.

-Test 1: Accepting a friendly stranger
+Accepting a friendly stranger

 The dog will allow a friendly stranger to approach it and speak to the handler in a natural, everyday situation.

-Test 2: Sitting politely for petting
+Sitting politely for petting

 The dog will allow a friendly stranger to pet it while it is out with its handler.

-Test 3: Appearance and grooming
+Appearance and grooming

 The dog will welcome being groomed and examined and will permit someone, such as a veterinarian, groomer or friend of the owner, to do so.

-Test 4: Out for a walk (walking on a loose lead)
+Out for a walk (walking on a loose lead)

 The handler/dog team will take a short “walk” to show that the dog is in control while walking on a leash.

-Test 5: Walking through a crowd
+Walking through a crowd

 The dog and handler walk around and pass close to several people (at least three) to demonstrate that the dog can move about politely in pedestrian traffic and is under control in public places.

-Test 6: Sit and down on command and Staying in place
+Sit and down on command and Staying in place

 The dog will respond to the handler’s commands to 1) sit, 2) down and will 3) remain in the place commanded by the handler (sit or down position, whichever the handler prefers).

-Test 7: Coming when called
+Coming when called

 The dog will come when called by the handler.
 The handler will walk 10 feet from the dog, turn to face the dog, and call the dog.

-Test 8: Reaction to another dog
+Reaction to another dog

 To demonstrate that the dog can behave politely around other dogs, two handlers and their dogs approach each other from a distance of about 20 feet, stop, shake hands and exchange pleasantries, and continue on for about 10 feet.

-Test 9: Reaction to distraction
+Reaction to distraction

 To demonstrate the dog is confident when faced with common distracting situations, the evaluator will select and present two distractions.
 Examples of distractions include dropping a chair, rolling a crate dolly past the dog, having a jogger run in front of the dog, or dropping a crutch or cane.

-Test 10: Supervised separation
+Supervised separation

 This test demonstrates that a dog can be left with a trusted person, if necessary, and will maintain training and good manners.
 Evaluators are encouraged to say something like, “Would you like me to watch your dog?” and then take hold of the dog’s leash.
 The owner will go out of sight for three minutes.